naufalazim/barbershop-app/README.md

 Problem statement: Created a booking management for new barbershop at block Tuah in UPNM

-## What's the element in the system?
+## What's the component in the system?
+*Register
+*Login
+*Booking form (name, id, phone, email, time & date) *Display data in web app.
+*Integrated with Mysql as Database using PHP.